31 Tiny Habits That Magically Help You Relax

 Now consider how would you like to spend your precious energy.
 Are these worries worth your time?
 How many can you just let go?

-12. Make a list of 3-5 times you have succeeded.
+12. Make a list of 3-5 times you have succeeded

-In the face of any big or little challenge, it's important to remember that you have won at many points throughout your life.
+In the face of any big or little challenge, it's important to remember you have won at many points throughout your life.
 What strengths can you own and bring to your current situation?

 In the middle of stress, it is easy and even natural to focus on gaps, failures, and insecurities, even to the point of thinking that everything is going to always fail.
 But really, just because you blew it as a parent this morning doesn’t mean your kids are going to need therapy for life.